adamdrucker/adamdrucker/README.md

 - [ ] More mysterious cryptographic play with Python

 ### I'm currently learning:
-* You guessed it...Python.
-It's been a great introductory language, and I'm looking forward to understanding how to use Python to solve problems
+* Python...I'm looking forward to understanding how to use Python to solve real-world problems
-* I'm enrolled in Jose Portilla's Udemy course, which I'm hoping to finish soon, and have another Udemy Python course lined up (time permitting)
+* I'm enrolled in two Udemy Python courses (time permitting)
+* SaltStack...to automate the installation of packages on different Linux distros

 ### I'm looking for help with:
 * Any suggested learning resources to help me progress